jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Alexi Faraday.md

 > Known Groups | [[The Savage Seven]]  |

 ## History
 His ancestors from Drakemire fought alongside the Netherese against the [[Phaerimm]].
+Faraday commissioned a ship to escape and when the captain of that ship found a secret of his, he allegedly had the entire crew killed.
+This led to [[Vitaly]] Draganovic on a quest of revenge.

 A part of [[The Savage Seven]] when they destroyed [[The Inevitable]] and made magic items from its corpse.
 Has a wizard tower in [[Karsus Folly]].
 Previously had a scribe, [[Kazak]] Ninefingers, that worked for him.
 He imprisoned this scribe after he studied some of Faraday's secret scrolls.
 In his tower he has the gavel of [[The Inevitable]] on display in one of the many halls.